 Deeds are often used unnecessarily.
 This article explores the real differences between the two and explains when to use a deed.

-Most deeds also use the word "deed" in their title.
+Most deeds also use the word 'deed' in their title (such as in 'deed of change of name').
 That is helpful, but not strictly necessary.

 There are several but only one is important:

 Signing as a deed requires a witness, and having a witness around makes it very difficult indeed for anyone to deny that such a document was properly signed and as to when it was signed.
 That was more important before the days of electronic communications, but the principle is the same today.

 A deed is binding without 'consideration'.
 That means one party (or maybe more than one if there are many parties) gives no value.

 Deeds are often mistakenly used instead of an agreement under hand because consideration required in an agreement is assumed to be money or equivalent (market) worth.
 However, value is rarely a problem and shouldn't be a deciding factor in whether to sign the document as a deed.
 Consideration can be any value, whether 'a peppercorn', or 'one pound' or 'the goodwill I know this gift will foster'.

 You can have a single party to a deed.
 An agreement under hand requires at least two parties (because you cannot agree with yourself to do something).

 You have 12 years in which to enforce the breach of a term in a deed.
 It is six years in an agreement under hand.

 Because a witness adds certainty to signature and date, every 'instrument' creating, conferring or transferring an interest in real property must be a deed.